Jimmydalecleveland/turborepo-stitches-design-system-example/README.md

 - `Box`: The foundation of most components.
 It
 - `Text`: The majority of text/copy on a page.
 - `Heading`: A component for `hx` tags, that uses `clamp` for responsive resizing.
+  - The size of the heading is determined by the `size` prop, which uses element tags as the values to adhere to a consistent style across heading types.
+  - When passing a size, say `size="h2"`, the element will automatically be set as the appropriate `hx` tag, so `<h2>` in this example.
+This can be overridden by passing the `as` prop with a different heading tag.
+  - Using `clamp` for all sizes, the heading will have a minimum size it will ever be, a maximum size, and it will scale between those sizes based on the viewport width.
+This is a nice way to handle some other responsive sizing methods that awkwardly shrink too much on smaller devices.
 - `Button`:
 - `Icons`: Each icon is a named component, that uses the `vibe` interface, as well as a `backgroundVibe` for more flexibility.
   - Icons also have built in support within certain components, such as `Button` placing it on the left or right and making it match the `vibe` of the button.
   - I wanted `Icons` to be its own export that used method calling (e.g. `Icons.Rocket`), but ran into tree-shaking issues with my first attempts.
   - I have only added a few icons as examples, but they are all from [Heroicons](https://heroicons.com/).
 I simply have overrides for this Design System.
 - `Inline`: The first "layout control" component.
 Used for laying out other components and elements in a row, and controlling alignment and spacing across the elements.
   - `Inline` is a common component for using "Responsive Properties" as described above.
 - `Divider`: Ok, this one is pretty cool.
 You wouldn't think a `Divider` component could be so challenging to get right, but hoo doggy it can be.
   - I put a lot of research time into getting the semantic correct on this one, combined with ease of use and just doing what you want automatically.
   - The `Divider` can be used standalone, but it is commonly used as a prop for layout components like `Stack` and `Columns` (coming soon).
 When the layout orientation is changed, the dividers will swap orientation as well, and filled up the height or width correctly.
 This is actually very difficult to get correct.
+- `Stack`: A heavy lifter that is the most used layout component, and it deals with spacing between elements.
+The intended use is to wrap whatever components/elements you want to have space between (including dividers) and set the space property, which will apply the same spacing between all children.
+  - The Stack also handles alignment of children through the align property, as well as automatically making its children wrapped in `li` tags if the as property is set to `ol` or `ul`.
+- `Card`: This is a visual component to be used as a container with common spacing, a neutral background, and a shadow.
+A typical layout of the web.
+- `Columns`: This is another crucial layout component, typically used often but not as much as `Stack`.
+It is very handy but can be confused as a `Grid` from other libraries.
+  - The `Columns` (paired with `Column`) is used for common columnar layouts, such as a 1/3rd 2/3rd split that changes to stacked on smaller devices.
+  - It is _not_ meant for wrapping columned layouts, like css Grid is.
+I don't particularly find `Grid` components useful because if I need that much flexibility I prefer to just write a one-of grid style for that specific layout.
+  - `Column` (singular) is a helper component that lets you set the size, if you wish, of a particular column. e.g. `<Column width="1/5">`
+  - `Columns` uses `flex` under the hood, as I tried using `grid` in various ways, but it didn't fit my use case of needing to set the size of children as easily, like `Column` can.